 John and Alice are in love.
 In love with the idea of John and Alice.
 This is what the poster for Wilderness reads and it rings true to the heart of the film.
 But Wilderness isn’t just ambitious in its complex and revealing narrative.
-It’s also ambitious in its production.
-Wilderness is a micro-budget feature made as part of a coproduction between Baracoa Pictures and Falmouth University’s Filmmaker-In-Residence project.
-I spoke to Writer/Producer/my old Lecturer Neil Fox and Director/Cinematographer/Producer Justin Doherty (Baracoa Pictures) about this collaboration and the merging of feature film production and film school.
+It’s also ambitious in its production – a micro-budget feature made as part of a co-production between Baracoa Pictures and Falmouth University’s Filmmaker In Residence project.
+I spoke to Writer/Producer (and my old lecturer) Neil Fox and DN’s first ever alum Director/Cinematographer/Producer Justin Doherty about this collaboration (the pair are also festival co-directors for the much loved and missed Filmstock) and the merging of feature film production and film school.

 How did you go about forming the idea for Wilderness?